Alex-Ri/nord-dark.nvim/README.md

-# 🌒 Nordic
+# 🌒 Nord Dark

 [![Tests](https://github.com/AlexvZyl/nordic.nvim/workflows/Tests/badge.svg)](https://github.com/AlexvZyl/nordic.nvim/actions?workflow=Tests)

-A Neovim colorscheme based on [Nord](https://www.nordtheme.com/), but Aurora > Frost.
-The idea behind this colorscheme is to use Nord, but add some darker colors and use Aurora more prominently than Nord themes usually do.
-This ends up creating a colorscheme that is soft on the eyes.
+A Neovim colorscheme based on VS Code Theme [Nord Native](https://github.com/divanvisagie/nord-native) and [Nordic](https://github.com/AlexvZyl/nordic.nvim).
+The Arctic Ice Studio Nord theme with the blueish tint removed to match the dark mode background colours of the native os.

 If there is anything that does not seem right, even if it is a very small highlight, please let me know with an issue or PR!